 “Goa plans idiot!
 Have you forgotten what I said?” his tone looked quite serious now.

 I just sat beside him.
-He kept his laptop on the table, and then showed me a word file wherein he typed an itinerary with neat tables and systematic details.
+He kept his laptop on the table, and then showed me a word file wherein he had prepared an itinerary for us.

 Planning to go and have fun in a place seems easy to talk about, but when it comes to the point where the actual discussion takes place, it is quite easy to lose our minds.
 Right from getting to know about places via Google, checking out for hotspots in that particular place, going through tons of itinerary, looking out for legit hotels, travel agencies, and covering all this in a stipulated budget that we have (especially meeting extraordinarily tight cost cuttings set by our parents!) it is quite easy to give up on what we have planned to do.